Skip to content

 Product used: SIM800L Module Replace SIM900A GSM GPRS 5V Serial with Antenna

-Hello there and welcome to another tutorial sponsored by DigitSpace, and this time it’s about the SIM800L again, the previous article was about sending SMS/Text (Simple and sensor values) to your phone, but this time it’s about dialing phone numbers using the same module, and a little project which is a LASER tripwire GSM Alarm.
+Hello there and welcome to another tutorial sponsored by DigitSpace, and it’s about the SIM800L again, the previous article was about sending SMS/Text (Simple and sensor values) to your phone, but this time it’s about dialing phone numbers using the same module, and a little project which is a LASER tripwire GSM Alarm.

 So to sum up we gonna dial numbers, not make a full phone call, because this module doesn’t have pins for Speaker/Mic like the other version: